-I use to know someone (let’s call him Martin) who had never been to, nor ever planned to go to, a live concert.
+I used to know someone (let’s call him Martin) who had never been to, or ever planned to go to, a live concert.

 His rationale was as follows:

-Although Martin was an idiot and used phrases like ‘musical vision’ when referring to ELO, it’s hard to argue against one element of his (misguided) rationale – it’s always important to recognise the most effective medium to deliver a particular message.
-Although a record and a live concert are both, technically, ways of ‘presenting music’, choosing one to replicating the other is almost always a let-down.
-Hence, the paucity of truly essential ‘Live Albums’.
+Although Martin was an idiot and used phrases like ‘musical vision’ when referring to ELO, it’s hard to argue against one element of his (misguided) rationale: it’s always important to recognise the most effective medium to deliver a message.
+Although a record and a live concert are both, technically, ways of presenting music, choosing one to replicate the other is almost always a let-down.
+Hence, the paucity of truly essential live albums.

-Some bands ‘work live’.
+Some bands work live.
 Some don’t.
-The Beatles stopped touring and retreated to the studio.
-Their contemporaries, The Rolling Stones and The Who, took an alternative path; embracing the madness, encouraging it, feeding off it and (depending on your personal preference) decided to become the World’s Greatest Rock & Roll Bands.
+The Beatles contemporaries, The Rolling Stones and The Who, took an alternative path; embracing the madness, encouraging it, feeding off it and (depending on your personal preference) deciding to become the world’s greatest rock & roll bands.

 So, why do a live event?
-Why do a conference, a product launch, a sales meeting, a roadshow?
+Why do a conference, a product launch, a sales meeting or a roadshow?

-If only I had more space…as it is, it’ll have to be ‘same place next week’, when we plunge into the maelstrom that is ‘live corporate communications’.
+As it is, it’ll have to be ‘same place next week’ when we plunge into the maelstrom that is live corporate communications.